subarc/subarc-contracts/README.md

 Note: This code has not yet been audited by a third-party firm.
 Use at your own risk.

 📄 License
-Distributed under the MIT License.
+Distributed under the Business Source License 1.1.
 See LICENSE for more information.

 built with 💙 by the SubArc Team.